danieljprice/splash/docs/settings.rst

 The position of the time legend can be set interactively by positioning the mouse in the plot window and pressing ’G’.
-To set the position non-interactively and/or change additional settings such as the justification, use the “time legend on/off/settings” option in the :ref:`sec:menu-g`.
+To set the position non-interactively and/or change additional settings such as the justification, use the ``time legend on/off/settings`` option in the :ref:`sec:menu-g`.

 .. _sec:timelegendtext: